- Why do things float?

 Archimedes is said to have solved the problem while having a bath.
 As he got into the water, he noticed the rising water level.
 He realized that to find the volume of an irregular object, you could place it into water and measure how much the water level had risen – that change in volume would be equal to the volume of the object.
 He leapt out of the bath, shouted, “Eureka!”, which is Greek for “I’ve found it!”, and ran dripping and naked through the streets of Syracuse.

-Because this story was written two hundred years after Archimedes’ death, and because he probably didn’t have the tools necessary to make accurate enough measurements of the density of the crown, it is now thought that things didn’t happen exactly like this.1 Instead, he probably made use of what is now called Archimedes’ principle.
+Because this story was written two hundred years after Archimedes’ death, and because he probably didn’t have the tools necessary to make accurate enough measurements of the density of the crown, it is now thought that things didn’t happen exactly like this.[1.
+Besides, I think we all hope that one of science’s most brilliant minds would have had the foresight to grab a towel.]
+Instead, he probably made use of what is now called Archimedes’ principle.

 Archimedes’ principle explains very well why different objects float or sink.
 It says that the buoyant force on an object in a fluid is equal to the weight of the fluid that has been displaced by the object.
 In other words, if you put a beach ball underwater, there will be a buoyant force pushing it up, and this force will be equal to the weight of a beach-ball sized amount of water.